The best air purifiers of 2024, tested for fresher, allergen-free air

-a collage image showing three of the best air purifiers in w&h's expert guide, including a model from Rabbit Air, Levoit and Dyson
+a collage image showing three of the best air purifiers in w&h's expert guide

 (Image credit: Future)

-So how do air purifiers work?
-They work by using a fan to suck in air, drawing it through high-efficiency particulate arrest (HEPA) filters to trap particles, before recirculating the particle-free air back into the room.
+So how do you improve air quality in the home?
+The answer is actually very simple.
+Even a small air purifier or air purifying plant can completely overhaul the air quality in your room.
+Air purifiers work by using a fan to suck in air, drawing it through high-efficiency particulate arrest (HEPA) filters to trap particles, before recirculating the particle-free air back into the room.
+In some cases, you'll want one of the best dehumidifiers to take moisture out of the air too, but air purifiers do a lot of the leg work.

 Best air purifier overall